Monday, November 25, 2024

 If our only object were—as it should be—to relieve suffering at the end of life, to address the practical realities of death, there is a simple solution: to properly resource palliative care.
 Modern pain-relief drugs mean almost no one needs to die in unbearable physical agony.
 Everyone can be helped to die well, but end-of-life care at the moment is patchy and shamefully underfunded.

-Kruger asserts that many of the assisted dying campaigners view the bill as a beginning.
-Once legalized assisted dying will soon be expanded as he points out:
+Many of the assisted dying campaigners view the bill as a beginning.
+Once legalized assisted dying will soon be expanded as Kruger points out:

 The idea that animates the bill is that of absolute patient autonomy.